fbpx

-A single mom, her best friend’s enemy, and a triple-fudge chocolate kiss.
+A single mom, her best friend’s enemy, and second chances.
 Cue sparks.

 Oh, What the Fudge